One unit of credit equals four semester hours.

 This course gives Honors Program students the opportunity to design and implement a significant research project in the field of computer science, culminating in an appropriate public dissemination of research methods and findings.
 This research must build upon previous coursework taken within the major or minor, facilitating faculty supervision and guidance.
 Repeatable for credit.
 Permission of the faculty supervisor and the director of the Honors Program required prior to registration.

 IS 224 Visual BASIC Programming Language

 This course introduces Visual BASIC programming language.
-The student will write programs in Visual BASIC that demonstrate the features of the BASIC language including control structures, input/output operations and use of library functions such as those that perform WINDOWS applications and data base interfacing.
-This course is recommended not only for IS and CS majors, but also for students majoring in business, the natural sciences, mathematics, and other disciplines where programming a personal computer is required.
+The student will write programs in Visual BASIC that demonstrate the features of the BASIC language including control structures, input/output operations and use of library functions such as those that are used to implement graphical user interfaces and to access databases.
+This course is recommended not only for IS and CS majors, but also for students majoring in business, the natural sciences, mathematics and other disciplines in which programming a personal computer is required.
 Prerequisite: CS 220.

 IS 380 Decision Support Systems

 Decision making and problem solving utilizing the various quantitative models commonly used to improve and enhance business intelligence within an organization.
 Such models to include inventory theory, exponential smoothing, artificial neural networks, waiting line models and stochastic processes.
 Practical applications of artificial intelligence and a discussion of data mining techniques are included.
 Prerequisites: MTH 162, MTH 345.

 IS 423 Database Management Systems

 Topics include defining data requirements and modeling those requirements using Entity Relationship Diagrams, creating physical databases using Microsoft SQL Server, and SQL coding for simple queries, complex queries, stored procedures and triggers.
 Additional topics include data quality, data warehouses, data security and distributed databases.
 Prerequisite: CS 220.